nsourlos/end-to-end_deepfake_colab/README.md

 Create a folder with 10-second chunks of audio to be used as input in Tortoise.

 ### 8. Confirm Audio and Video Duration
 Ensure audio and video have the same duration.
-If not, trim the longer one to match the shorter one or cut both to 20 seconds.
+If not, trim the longer one to match the shorter one (or cut them both to 20 seconds).

 ### 9. Clone Wav2Lip Repository and Download Models
 Clone Wav2Lip GitHub repository, download pre-trained models, and install dependencies.